ricky-mnwlkr/Python---Projects/Hangman/ReadMe.txt

+Project code source: 100 Days of Code: The Complete Python Pro Bootcamp course, on Udemy

 This is a Python script for the Hangman game, played in the terminal.
 The following files are present:
     hangman_art.py >> used for the art in the game hangman_words.py >> used for storing the list of words from where a random one will be chosen by the script